T

 landmark

-The official residence of the monarch in Scotland, this palace boasts the historic apartments of Mary, Queen of Scots, and the ruins of Holyrood Abbey.
-Explore the State Apartments and learn about its royal connections.
+The official residence of the Monarch in Scotland, located at the foot of the Royal Mile.
+Explore the historic apartments of Mary, Queen of Scots, and the ruins of Holyrood Abbey.

-• Check the Royal Family's visit schedule as parts may be closed.
+• Check the Royal Family's schedule for potential closures.

 2. Midday